franklinnwren/CS269-Spring2022/index.md

 - The signup sheet for lecture note scribing can be found at [here](https://docs.google.com/spreadsheets/d/1DFReHfI875nppSevuoDSdPy3oYV9qdjVr0SLkmLQH8I/edit?usp=sharing).
 - The Latex template for lecture note scribing can be downloaded at [here](https://www.dropbox.com/s/dfsdcpszv0hwwh4/lecture%20scribing%20template.zip?dl=0)

-## Homework

-There is no homework

-## Paper Presentation

-After each lecture, there will be a few recommended readings.
-Each student is required to select one paper from the list, and prepare a 20 minutes presentation for the class.
-One paper can only be presented by one student.
-Students are expected to prepare the slides by themselves, but the original authors' slides are allowed to be used with proper citation.

-The paper presentation will start from week 5.

-Both the instructor and other students will grade the presentation (no self-grading).
-We will provide the detailed grading criteria later.

-- The list of papers for presentation can be found at [here](https://docs.google.com/spreadsheets/d/1ErLN_ClrOi2N0LvfWj8j28uX2wqivN1gVWovehX77g8/edit?usp=sharing).

 ## Project